PentaHelix/pentahelix.github.io/_posts/2015-04-03-[chrawl]-Devlog-4:-Randomly-Generated-Spells.md

 ![Too many potions?]()
 Some bugs you just don't want to fix...

+##Map Generation
+I have worked a bit on map generation as well.
+Halls are now one level below passages,

 ## Things done this week
 - Randomly Generated Spells
     - Visual Variation (img5)